 The Devolved Taxes Account is prepared and published separately and can be accessed at www.gov.scot.
 The grant payable from the UK Parliament has been adjusted to take account of these locally raised tax receipts.

 Section 32 of the Scotland Act 2012 as amended by section 20 of the Scotland Act 2016 grants Scottish Ministers enhanced borrowing powers, with any sums borrowed and repaid (including interest) to be paid into and out of the Fund respectively.
-These powers were exercised during 2017-18, when a loan to fund capital borrowing was taken out.
+These powers were exercised during 2017-18 and 2018-19, when in each year a loan to fund capital borrowing was taken out.

 Receipts not authorised to be used to support expenditure shall also, by virtue of section 64 (3) of the Scotland Act 1998, be payable into the Fund.